College of Law

 The College of Law provides career planning for students through its Office of Professional Career Development.
 The office is involved in a variety of activities to assist students seeking employment as well as those seeking permanent employment.
 These activities include training in the job search and interview process and hosting on-campus interviews.

 There are many student organizations at the College of Law.
 These include the Student Bar Association and its Board of Governors, Law Student Division of the American Bar Association, Board of Advocates, Organization for Advancement of Women in Law, Oklahoma International Law Society, Environmental Law Society, Family Law Society, The Federalist Society, Intellectual Property Society, the Christian Legal Society, Alternative Dispute Resolution, American Civil Liberties Union, Association of Trial Lawyers of America, and American Constitutional Society.

-Five minority student organizations are active Native American Law Student Association, Black Law Student Association, Hispanic-American Law Student Association, Asian Pacific American Law Student Association, and the Coalition of Minorities in Law.
-Two legal fraternities are active Phi Delta Phi and Phi Alpha Delta.
+Four minority student organizations are active — Native American Law Student Association, Black Law Student Association, Hispanic-American Law Student Association, and the Asian Pacific American Law Student Association.
+Two legal fraternities are active — Phi Delta Phi and Phi Alpha Delta.

 The College of Law has undertaken a major initiative in recent years to increase the amount of awards and scholarships.

 The College of Law also participates in the FAFSA program.
 Students applying for financial aid should file a Free Application for Federal Student Aid (FAFSA) through the University of Oklahoma Office of Financial Aid Services.
 Forms may be obtained by contacting the Office of Financial Aid Services, 1000 Asp Avenue, 216 Buchanan Hall, Norman, OK 73019–4085, (405) 325-4521, or online at http://www.ou.edu/financialaid.html.